 To help ensure your safety whilst visiting the Ramblas I highly recommend you read my Barcelona safety article that will help you be aware of the potential hazards and how to protect yourself.
 Help make Barcelona a scam-free zone by following the guidelines in this article.
 Without easy targets perhaps the pick pocketing and bag snatching problem will start to disappear.
 See our page on Las Ramblas safety guide.

 |Human statue: Eagle Demon|

-OK that's the end of this flying visit to Barcelona Las Ramblas however there is more information about accommodation near and on Las Ramblas in the "Related Pages" below.
+That's the end of this flying visit to Las Ramblas however there is more information about accommodation near and on Las Ramblas in the "Related Pages" below.
 You will also find links to both our Barcelona safety article and photo gallery of Las Ramblas.